-mat.
+A three-hour meeting of all classes on Sunday mornings is the core of our format.
 "We want to inspire our children with the richness and beauty of Jewish history and traditions," explains Alicia Gejman, Director of Formal Education.

-This new format maintains the core curriculum of Hebrew, Torah, and prayer as well as Jewish holidays, customs, and history.
+This format maintains the core curriculum of Hebrew, Torah, and prayer as well as Jewish holidays, customs, and history.
 These traditional areas of study are expanded through enrichment classes such as our six-week chug opportunities, family Shabbat services, and small-group activities that supplement classroom instruction.

-Gesher (7th grade) students gain important synagogue skills that will enhance their b'nai mitzvah experience.
+Vav (6th Grade) and Gesher (7th grade) students gain important synagogue skills that will enhance their b'nai mitzvah experience.

-"This approach provides optimal opportunities for learning and community connected-ness within a flexible framework," according to Alicia Gejman, Director of Formal Education.
+"This approach provides optimal opportunities for learning and community connectedness within a flexible framework," according to Alicia Gejman, Director of Formal Education.
 "Most importantly, it maintains the high standards and strong core curriculum for which we at the Cohen Religious School are known."

-North Suburban Synagogue Beth El has recently acquired four (4) iRover interactive roving panels which meet the needs of teachers and students alike by creating a unique technological and traditional learning environment.
+We use iRovers, iPads, Apple TVs, and Smartboards to meet the needs of teachers and students alike by creating a unique technological and traditional learning environment.
 In addition, we have a fully-equipped computer lab.

-FREE tuition for the 2018-19 School year!* Hurry, there are only 25 openings in our Second to None Program – so register now!
+FREE tuition for the 2019-20 School year!* There are only 25 openings in our Second to None Program – so register now!